FormidableLabs/react-native-ama/website/guidelines/text.md

 This is used when a component uses the `textTransform: uppercase` style without providing an accessible label.

+### NO_UPPERCASE_TEXT <MustNot />

+This error is raised when a text element contains all-caps content directly — uppercase text reduces readability and causes screen readers to mispronounce or spell out words.

+### NO_UPPERCASE_ACCESSIBILITY_LABEL <ShouldNot />

+This error is raised when an `accessibilityLabel` is written in all caps.
+Screen readers may read uppercase labels with flat intonation or spell them out rather than pronouncing them naturally.

 ## Known issues

 - Nested Text components with onPress property are not accessible [https://github.com/facebook/react-native/issues/24515](https://github.com/facebook/react-native/issues/24515)